Trapping in martial arts

 - Tactile sensitivity (see 6 Dragons Kung Fu’s reactive dummy demo)

-- A good muscular memory (read The muscle memory)
+- A reactive muscle memory (read The muscle memory)

 - A good structure and balance (read also Kung Fu rooting: the pyramid concept)